The local Gross-Prasad conjecture over $\mathbb{R}$: Epsilon dichotomy: Local Gross--Prasad conjecture

-First let us recall the local Langlands correspondence over $\BR$ following the exposition of \cite{knapp55local}.
 Let $\CL_\BR$ be the Weil group of $\BR$.
-From \cite{langlandsclassify}, for any reductive algebraic group $G$ over $\BR$, there is a bijective correspondence between local $L$-parameters $\vphi$ for $G$ and local $L$-packets $\Pi^G(\vphi)$ consisting of a finite set of irreducible Casselman-Wallach (\cite{MR1013462}\cite{MR1170566}) representations of $G$.
-A local $L$-parameter for $G$, by definition, is a $\wh{G}$-conjugacy class of \textbf{admissible} homomorphisms
+By the local Langlands correspondence over $\BR$ \cite{langlandsclassify}, for a reductive algebraic group $G$ over $\BR$, local $L$-parameters for $G$ determine finite local $L$-packets of irreducible Casselman--Wallach representations of $G(\BR)$ \cite{MR1013462,MR1170566}.